 Remember: If you feel a need to explain, or are pushed further, you always have the option to say,“Sorry, that just doesn’t agree with me,” or “Sorry, I need to choose what I eat more carefully for my health.”

-At the 360° Weight Management Center, our goal is to fully empower patients, giving them the tools and support necessary to succeed and achieve positive results.
+The team at the 360° Weight Management Center strive to fully empower patients, giving them the tools and support necessary to succeed and achieve positive results.

-Life happens – you’re going to hit bumps, you’re going to hit challenges – but one of the most important things you can do is to follow up with us.
+Life happens – you’re going to hit bumps, you’re going to hit challenges – but one of the most important things you can do is brush it off and get back on track.

 The 360° Weight Management Center is an accredited Center of Excellence by the Surgical Review Corporation and a Hawaii Pacific Health hospital-based program that offers a lifetime of care for each patient.